yggdrasilradio/templeofrom/README.md

 * "Objects" layer shows how to create monsters and treasures.
 * White "hot spot" of each object needs to align on the grid as shown.
 * "Hot spot" of monsters must have a wall to the left, right, above and below.
+* Use optional yellow walls to denote monster aggro area
 * Include all layers
 * Save edited PSD as map.gif, then _make custom_ to build new version